 - Valid Missouri driver license

 - US birth certificate

 - Passport (current or expired)

-- Certificate of citizenship
+- · Certificate of citizenship

 - Certificate of naturalization

 - Certificate of birth abroad

-If you are married, please submit a legible photocopy of your spouse's proof-of-age/lawful presence document and a legible photocopy of your marriage certificate.
+If you are married, please submit a legible photocopy of your spouse's proofof-age/lawful presence document and a legible photocopy of your marriage certificate.

-The proof-of-age/lawful presence document can be submitted at any time prior to your retirement date (i.e. with Step 1 or Step 2).
+The proof-of-age/lawful presence document can be submitted at any time prior to your retirement date.